puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 On your Puppet Device Agent, [install and authenticate gcutil](https://developers.google.com/compute/docs/gcutil_setup).
-Note that this module was last updated to use gcutil-1.8.3.
+Note that this module was last updated to use gcutil-1.10.0 which uses the v1beta16 version of GCE's public API.

 The authentication process should generate this credential file:
 `~/.gcutil_auth`.